To-Fujita/Babylon.js_3D_Graphics/README.md

 # Babylon.js_3D_Graphics
 Babylon.js is one of 3D graphic engine using a JavaScript library for HTML5.
-I had tried to create some 3D graphics and a maze game by using Babylon.js.
+I had tried to create some 3D graphics, a maze game and some pazzle games by using Babylon.js.
 I hope it helps as a reference for beginners.
 ## Description
-This document describes how to create the 3D graphics and the maze game by using Babylon.js for beginners.
+This document describes how to create the 3D graphics, the maze game and some pazzle games by using Babylon.js for beginners.
 ## Demo
 I will show you same samples to create 3D graphics on step by step.
 These demonstrations are confirmed by Microsoft Edge (Ver.
 11.0.17763.379), Firefox (Ver.
 65.0.2/64 bit) and Google Chrome (Ver.
 73.0.3683.86/64 bit) under the condition of Windows 10.
 It is also confirmed to work at some Android devices and at iOS devices.